 Bueno Y Sano opened in Amherst, Massachusetts on January 22 of 1995 and was founded by University of Massachusetts alum, class of 1993, Bob Lowry.
 Bueno Y Sano’s recipes and different menu items are the result of ideas from staff members at the restaurant and some of Bob’s original ideas.
-The mission of Bueno Y Sano is to “make people happy”.
-The company now has four locations: Amherst, Northampton and Springfield, MA, and Burlington, VT.
+The mission of Bueno Y Sano is to “make people happy.”
+The company now has seven locations: Amherst, Northampton, Springfield, West Springfield, and Acton, MA, and Burlington, as well as South Burlington, VT.

 Bob began discussing the idea with his father and his friends.
 He wrote down his ideas and created financial projections with some numbers he had collected from others who had opened restaurants.
 He also created a survey to find out if people in Amherst were interested in burritos.